serodriguez68/designing-ml-systems-summary/04-training-data.md

 - Problems with shorter feedback loops are easier to work with and produce systems that adapt better to changing requirements and data distributions.
 	- This is true for all problems.
 If you can get labels faster, your life will be easier.

-#### Problems with strong labels
+#### Problems that have strong labels
 When dealing with problems that have strong natural labels, the length of this loop is usually determined by the nature of the problem.
 For example:
 - Stock predictions can be verified within minutes.
 - Google maps' ETA predictions can be verified in the order of hours.
 - Fraud detection has a long natural feedback loop because the dispute process fully terminates months after a transaction is issued.

-#### Problems where we approximate the labels
+#### Problems that need label approximation
 Trying to approximate a label typically brings some trade-off decisions to make.

-- **Choosing the type of user feedback for approximation:**
+##### Choosing the type of user feedback for approximation
-	- You can use different signals at different points of a user journey to approximate a label.
+You can use different signals at different points of a user journey to approximate a label.
 Different signals have different **volume, strength and loop length.**

-	- For example in a product recommendation system you can use *"clicked on the product"* to generate a label.
+For example in a product recommendation system you can use *"clicked on the product"* to generate a label.
 Alternatively you can use the *"bought the product"* signal.
-Clicks will happen more often and have a tighter feedback loop, but purchases are a much more valuable signal.
+Clicks will happen more often (i.e. more data) and have a tighter feedback loop, but purchases are a much more valuable signal.

+There is no right decision here.
+You need to weight the tradeoffs and make a call.

-- **Choosing the time window for implicit approximation:**
+##### Choosing the time window for implicit approximation
-	- Problems in which we need to implicitly infer a label because something *didn't* happen are very common.
-In these problems we are usually faced with the decision of choosing a **time window** after which the label is assigned.
-Recommender systems are a typical example.
+Problems in which we need to implicitly infer a label because something *didn't happen* are very common.
+In these  we usually need to choose a **time window** after which the negative label is assigned (e.g. User didn't watch the recommended movie).
 - Shorter time windows  = Shorter feedback loops + Higher mislabelling because the target action happened after the arbitrary time window limit.

 ## Handling the Lack of Labels